 Sesame for Good Reason

 Sesame is one of the main ingredients in this dish – sesame oil serves as the base for the dressing, and it is topped with sesame seeds for a crunchy finish.
 Sesame seeds have an endless list of benefits.
 They are known for their high calcium content (no need for inflammation-causing dairy), which helps maintain the structure in our bones, teeth, and tissues.
 Both the oil and seeds are also rich in magnesium, known as the relaxer amongst minerals.
 Magnesium can help ease insomnia, reduce anxiety, and maintain healthy blood pressure.
 Magnesium is used in hundreds of biochemical reactions in the body, and it’s thought that nearly 80% of Americans are deficient in this crucial mineral!
 To combat magnesium deficiency, many people opt for a magnesium drink supplement in addition to consuming more magnesium rich foods.
 Getting micronutrients from whole food sources is always best, and adding sesame seeds to your diet is an excellent choice.

 Macadamia Nuts for Glowing Skin

 To add even more crunch and texture to this poké recipe, we’ve sprinkled macadamia nuts on top.
 These are full of healthy fats, fiber, and micronutrients.
 They are an excellent source of minerals like iron, magnesium, zinc, manganese, and calcium.
-Selenium is also found in macadamia nuts, which is a trace mineral that acts as an antioxidant helping to fight off inflammation, and chronic illness like cancer.
+Selenium is also found in macadamia nuts, which is a trace mineral that acts as an antioxidant helping to fight off inflammation, and chronic illness.
 Selenium is also crucial for maintaining an active metabolism and is thought to boost fertility in women.
 Selenium is often noted for its impact on hair and skin – it’s known to increase blood flow and fight against environmental damage, helping hair to grow and keeping your skin glowing.

 Adding Some Spice for Flavor and Nutrition